Enhanced Feature Learning via Regularisation: Integrating Neural Networks and Kernel Methods: Abstract

 \section{Abstract}

 We propose a new method for feature learning and function estimation in supervised learning via regularised empirical risk minimisation.
 Our approach considers functions as expectations of Sobolev functions over all possible one-dimensional projections of the data.
 This framework is similar to kernel ridge regression, where the kernel is $\mathbb{E}_w ( k^{(B)}(w^\top x,w^\top x^\prime))$, with $k^{(B)}(a,b) := \min(|a|, |b|)\mathds{1}_{ab>0}$ the Brownian kernel, and the distribution of the projections $w$ is learnt.
 This can also be viewed as an infinite-width one-hidden layer neural network, optimising the first layer's weights through gradient descent and explicitly adjusting the non-linearity and weights of the second layer.
-We introduce an efficient computation method for the estimator, called \textsc{Brownian Kernel Neural Network} (\textsc{BKerNN}), using particles to approximate the expectation.
-The optimisation is principled due to the positive homogeneity of the Brownian kernel.
+We introduce a gradient-based computational method for the estimator, called \textsc{Brownian Kernel Neural Network} (\textsc{BKerNN}), using particles to approximate the expectation, where the positive homogeneity of the Brownian kernel leads to improved robustness to local minima.
 Using Rademacher complexity, we show that \textsc{BKerNN}'s expected risk converges to the minimal risk with explicit high-probability rates of $O( \min((d/n)^{1/2}, n^{-1/6}))$ (up to logarithmic factors).
 Numerical experiments confirm our optimisation intuitions, and \textsc{BKerNN} outperforms kernel ridge regression, and favourably compares to a one-hidden layer neural network with ReLU activations in various settings and real data sets.